uivraeus/swc-course/unit-test-example/README.md

 ptw
 ```

-A convenience script for measuring code coverage is also privded:
+A convenience script for measuring code coverage is also provided:

 ```shell
 ./run-with-cov-details.sh